 with Justice and The Chariot reversed (VII and VIII respectively, rather than VIII and VII),

 and Strength and The Hermit swapped (IX and XI, rather than XI and IX).

 A model of this deck, complete with all 78 cards, is housed in the Bibliothèque Nationale in Paris.

-So this Tarot Deck is out of print but you can still find it occasionally on ebay.co.uk or ebay.com
+So this Tarot Deck is out of print, but you can still find it occasionally on eBay.

-and eventually purchased a brand new sealed pack from one of the members who lives in Italy.
+They offer some great help and advice; I eventually purchased a brand new sealed pack from one of the members who lives in Italy.

-Warning: The Tarot Jacques Vieville is starting to get very expensive so it is an excellent investment for a collector.
+The Tarot Jacques Vieville is starting to get very expensive, so it is an excellent investment for a collector.

 (Remember to buy a brand new sealed pack if you can.)

 Please note : I do not do readings anymore, but I like to keep the website updated on a regular basis, so please enjoy.